+Thailand is one of those inexpensive travel destinations that is, “better to see once, than to hear about a thousand times” – anon.
 The more I travel, the larger the map imprinted across my heart grows.
 I believe that each journey expands our worldview in incredible ways, bringing with it a deeper sense of appreciation of life.

 ’Slow down, this is not the mainland!’
 Phuket (silent ‘h’) is the largest Thai island and offers a rich variety of experiences.
 Phuket houses some of the most attractive hotels and spas in Thailand.
-This trip was more about relaxation, palm trees and beach-bumming than touring and traversing the land.
+This trip was more about relaxation, palm trees, and beach-bumming than touring and traversing the land.

 Good things to know: Thailand is the leading rubber-producing country in the world.
 It is also one of the world’s leading rice exporting countries.
 Jasmine Thai rice is my personal favorite, yum!
 We can thank them for this by saying: “Kob Khun Krup” for a male, the ‘r’ is often dropped and “Kob Khun Kha” for a female.
 And more often than not, it’s accompanied with a smile and bow-like hand gesture, think ‘Namaste!’
 In addition to rubber and rice, Thailand is also economically reliant on its tourism and palm oil industries.